rustwasm/book/README.md

 in drastic performance regressions if you accidentally wander off the JIT's happy path.

-Rust gives programmers low-level control and reliable, GC-pause-free performance.
-It does not suffer those problems that JavaScript does.
-The introduction of WebAssembly let's us bring Rust's advantages to the Web.
+Rust gives programmers low-level control and reliable performance.
+It is free from the non-deterministic GC pauses that JavaScript suffers.
+And now WebAssembly lets us bring Rust's advantages to the Web.

+Furthermore, Rust is particularly well-suited for the Web.
+Rust's minuscule runtime enables small `.wasm` binary sizes and incremental adoption.
+Binary size is of huge importance since the `.wasm` must be downloaded over the network.
+Incrementality means that existing code bases don't need to be thrown
+away: programmers can start by porting their most performance-sensitive JavaScript functions to Rust to gain immediate benefits.

 Let's make it happen!